quangnd/marktrapp.com/README.md

 * [Bundler][2]
 * The latest version of [RedCarpet][3] 3
 * A [fork of Jekyll supporting RedCarpet 3][4]
+* [Rake][5]

-RedCarpet and Jekyll have their own requirements and dependencies.
+RedCarpet, Jekyll, and Rake have their own requirements and dependencies.
 If you follow the installation instructions below, those dependencies will be resolved automatically.

 ## Installation